A detailed explanation of the English phrasal verb 'give up', with examples and exercises.

 One extra usage of 'give up' that I want to make you aware of is "to give it up for someone", which is a spoken request to a group of people to show their appreciation for someone by clapping, cheering etc. Don't forget to use it with the word 'please' 😜.

-We have now reached the end of this post and I just want to say thank you for clicking and reading it, your visit means a lot to me.
-I hope that you've enjoyed it and have been able to learn something new and that you've come out of the experience with more English knowledge than before.
+We have now reached the end of this post and I just want to say thank you for clicking on it and reading it.
+I hope that you found it useful and have been able to learn something new.
+If you enjoyed this post, please go ahead and check out some of my other posts.

 Now it is YOUR turn.
 Can you think of a sentence yourself using 'give up'.
 Write it in the comments section below if you can, or alternatively any comments, suggestions or feedback that you may have....don't be shy!!!